 Usually 1 question each — straightforward factual recall.
 Quick revision of key points is enough.
 Don't spend weeks here.

-These chapters have shown an increasing trend in recent NEET papers.
-Pay extra attention to these for NEET 2026.
+These chapters have shown an increasing trend in recent NEET papers, including NEET 2026 actual paper (May 2026).
+Pay extra attention to these for NEET 2027.

 Category-wise cutoffs and college-wise closing ranks